mmikowski/jquery.event.ue/README.md

 ## Summary ##

-A plugin designed to unify mouse and touch input.
+Use this jQuery plugin to handle both keyboard-mouse and mobile touch motions with a unified set of events.
+It is currently being used in a commercial SPA and is featured in the book [Single page web applications - JavaScript end-to-end](http://manning.com/mikowski).

-The following motions are supported for both desktop and touch devices:
+Supported motions for both desktop and touch devices include:

 - tap
 - long-press